aserto-dev/ds-load/README.md

 # ds-load

-CLI pipeline for populating the directory
+`ds-load` is a CLI pipeline for populating the Topaz directory (or directories that are contract-compatible, such as the Aserto directory).

 ## Arguments